qwezxcoop/qwezxcoop/README.md

 - 👀 I’m interested in classic music, historical literature and arts.
 - 🌱 I’m currently learning computer coding and any innovative technology.
 - 💞️ I’m looking to collaborate on some culture-technology-education combination projects.
-- 📫 Reach me on wechat at qwezxcoop
+- 📫 Reach me on Wechat or Linkedin for more info.

 <!---
 qwezxcoop/qwezxcoop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.